What is Keratoconus?

 Visually glasses, soft, and hard rigid contacts lenses as utilized.
 As the keratoconus progresses the eyeglasses and soft contacts cannot correct the vision sufficiently.
 When that occurs rigid contact lenses are prescribed.

 When contact lenses cannot improve your vision adequately, a corneal transplant may be necessary.
-Keratoconus is one of the most common reasons for corneal transplant, and one of the most successful.
+Keratoconus is one of the most common reasons for corneal transplant.

 Although not FDA approved here in the United States, collagen cross-linking (CXL) has yielded good outcomes in studies performed in Europe since 1999 for various forms of keratoconus.
 This non-invasive procedure uses ultraviolet light which reacts with riboflavin which is applied to the cornea via drops.
 This procedure strengthens the cornea by allowing the cornea to form new crosslinks between the collagen fibers within the cornea.
 This corneal strengthening aids in halting any further progression of the disease.